-The most recent national census was completed in 2016 and is now several years old.
-While it provides important demographic and housing information, it does not capture more recent trends.
+At the time of the initial release of the report, the most recent national census was completed in 2016 and was several years old.
+While 2016 data provides important demographic and housing information, it does not capture more recent trends.
 Other, more recent sources of data (e.g., unemployment rates from Statistics Canada's Labour Force Survey) are used to inform the report with the most recent data possible.
 The quantitative data are supplemented with stakeholder engagement which provides insight into current and emerging trends.
+Key elements of the report were revised in 2022 using the 2021 census data.
+In some cases, due to data availability and project restrictions, the 2016 census data has remained the most recent available data.